 The Bottom Line

 SCORE provides mentoring for food trucks with confidential, free business help.
-Their mentors are experienced business owners and managers who volunteer their time, offering free advice to any small business owner or prospective business owner.
+Their mentors are experienced business owners and managers who volunteer their time.
+They offer free advice to any small business or prospective business owner.